anhsirk0/awesome-config/README.md

-# my dotfiles for awesome window manager
+# my config for awesome window manager

 ## modified from awesome-copycats